radekg/yugabyte-db-go-client/README.md

 - `describe-table`: Info on a table in this database.
 - `get-load-move-completion`: Get the completion percentage of tablet load move from blacklisted servers.
 - `get-master-registration`: Get master registration info.
+- `get-tablets-for-table`: Fetch tablet information for a given table.
 - `get-universe-config`: Get the placement info and blacklist info of the universe.
 - `is-load-balanced`: Check if master leader thinks that the load is balanced across TServers.
 - `is-server-ready`: Check if server is ready to serve IO requests.